mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.1.0/operations/mysql-cluster/index.md

 		--namespace kubeflow
 ```

-To perform the restore operation, trigger Kaptain `restore` plan for the MySQL cluster component:
+To perform the restore operation, trigger the Kaptain `restore` plan for the MySQL cluster component:
 ```bash
 kubectl kudo plan trigger --name=restore \
         --instance kaptain-percona-xtradb-cluster-operator \
         --namespace kubeflow
 ```

-The operation will use the backup data from the location specified in `backupRestoreSource` parameter.
+The operation will use the backup data from the location specified in `backupRestoreSource` property.